elijah-tai/ducky-server/README.md

 ```
 npm install
-node server.js # Should be running on port 3000
+supervisor server.js # Should be running on port 3000
 ```

 ## To create a request: